 Optimized Time Constants

 The time constant or pulse duration is a crucial factor in achieving high efficiency transformations.
-In an exponential decay wave pulse generators such as the ECM 399 and the ECM 630 the time constant is determined by the values of the resistance and capacitance (RC) settings in the generator.
-The ECM 399 has fixed RC values which are pre-optimized to provide the standard time constant range of 5-6 msec for efficient transformation of gram-negative bacteria and yeast.
-The ECM 630 has adjustable RC settings to span the range of time constants needed for gram-positive bacteria, requiring a range from 5 - 10 msec time constants.
+In an exponential decay wave pulse generators such as the ECM 399, ECM 630 and Gemini, the time constant is determined by the values of the resistance and capacitance (RC) settings in the generator.
+The ECM 399 has fixed RC values which are pre-optimized to provide the standard time constant range of 5 to 6 ms for efficient transformation of gram-negative bacteria and yeast.
+The ECM 630 and Gemini have adjustable RC settings to span the range of time constants needed for gram-positive bacteria, requiring a range from 5 to 10 ms time constants.
 Other prokaryotic cell lines need the advantage of adjust able RC values due to the need of even higher ranges of time constants to achieve efficient transformation.

-The ECM 399 provides the voltage range needed to achieve the field strengths of 12-25 kV/cm essential for efficient transformation.
-The fixed internal resistance and capacitance settings which deliver the pre-optimized time constants of 5-6msec in high voltage (HV) is ideal for the transformation of gram-negative bacteria.
+The ECM 399 provides the voltage range needed to achieve the field strengths of 12 to 25 kV/cm essential for efficient transformation.
+The fixed internal resistance and capacitance settings which deliver the pre-optimized time constants of 5 to 6 ms in high voltage (HV) is ideal for the transformation of gram-negative bacteria.
 This system offers the best low cost solution for simple transformation needs.